RepAdapt/nextflow_snp_calling_linux/README.md

 - **Reference must have `.fasta` suffix while genes GFF must have `.gff` suffix.**

 - **Make sure that the `.gff` file and reference genome use the same exact chromosome names.**
-  else the depth of coverage statistics will not be calculated.
+  If this is not the case the depth of coverage statistics will not be calculated.
 The names need to be exactly the same, so if, for example, the reference has `chromosome_1` and the GFF has `chr_1`, these will have to be changed to the same naming.

 - **Make sure the chromosome/scaffold names do not contain weird characters that may break commands.**
   A very unusual case that I found was a reference that had `|` pipes included in the chromosome names – this can cause a lot of issues, as the pipe `|` may be interpreted as a Linux pipe command.